mattcone/markdown-guide/about.md

 ## Acknowledgements

 *The Markdown Guide* is made possible by the support of several individuals and organizations.
-Thanks to [all who have contributed](https://github.com/mattcone/markdown-guide/graphs/contributors) to this project, and thanks to [Netlify](https://www.netlify.com/) for graciously hosting this website.
+Thanks to [all who have contributed](https://github.com/mattcone/markdown-guide/graphs/contributors) to this project.

 ## License